KlusterKite/KlusterKite/BuildScript.md

 Pushes all created NuGet packages from `packageOut` directory

 #### SetVersion
-Asks current cluster NuGet server for the latest version of `ClusterKit.Core` library and assigns next version for subsequent build or package creation task.
+Asks current cluster NuGet server for the latest version of `KlusterKite.Core` library and assigns next version for subsequent build or package creation task.

 #### CleanPackageCache
 The same as `RefreshLocalDependencies`.
 TODO: remove duplicate